otondin/winear/README.md

 # About
-Winear is a small project to study clean architecture and (in the future) ARKit
+Winear is an working-in-progress small project aimed to study clean architecture and (in the future) ARKit.

 # Requirements: